Awan/Awan/README.md

 ### As salamu alykum 👋

 I consider myself a software engineer.
-I write posts on some advanced linux topics on my [website](https://abdullah.today).
+I write posts on some advanced IT topics on my [website](https://abdullah.today).
 You can find some useful video tutorials on my [YouTube](https://youtube.com/AbdullahToday).

 # &#x1f4c8; GitHub Stats